brown-palm/AntGPT/README.md

 # Prepare Data

+In our experiments, we used data from Ego4D, Epic-Kitchens-55, and EGTEA GAZE+.
+For Epic-Kitchens-55 and EGTEA GAZE+, we also used the data annotation and splits of EGO-TOPO.
+We used [CLIP](https://github.com/openai/CLIP) to extract features from these datasets.

 ## Datasets

 Download Ego4D dataset, annotations and pretrained models from [here](https://github.com/EGO4D/forecasting). <br>
-Download Epic-Kitchens 100 [dataset](https://github.com/epic-kitchens/epic-kitchens-download-scripts) and [annotations](https://github.com/epic-kitchens/epic-kitchens-100-annotations). <br>
+Download Epic-Kitchens 55 [dataset](https://github.com/epic-kitchens/epic-kitchens-download-scripts) and [annotations](https://github.com/epic-kitchens/epic-kitchens-55-annotations). <br>
-Download EGTEA GAZE+ dataset from [here](https://cbs.ic.gatech.edu/fpv/).
+Download EGTEA GAZE+ dataset from [here](https://cbs.ic.gatech.edu/fpv/). <br>
+Download data annotations from [EGO-TOPO](https://github.com/facebookresearch/ego-topo/tree/main).
+Please refer to their instructions.

 ## Features

 Coming Soon!